Integrated Employment Specialist

 A Vocational Specialist provides supported employment services to consumers.
 Assist with employment service eligibility based on consumer choice, supported employment integrated with treatment, competitive employment is the goal, rapid job search, job finding is individualized, follow-along support are continuous, personalized benefit planning is provided.
 The specialist will focus on engagement, vocational assessment, job development, job placement, and job coaching and follow-along supports.
 The specialist attends treatment planning meeting for those who want to work or currently working.
 Functions include modeling skills and consultation, cross-training others on the team, attending daily organizational team meetings, and attending treatment planning meeting.

-CSS qualifications and have a least one year of experience providing employment services (job coaching, job development, supported employment).
-Prefer experience working in mental health or substance abuse with a bachelor’s degree in a human service field.
+Bachelor's Degree in Social Work, Human Services or related field and have a least one year of experience providing employment services (job coaching, job development, supported employment).
+Prefer 2 years of experience working in mental health or substance abuse with a bachelor’s degree in a human service field.